-Everyone has ups and downs in mood.
-Feeling happy, sad and angry is normal.
-Bipolar disorder (or manic-depressive illness, as it used to be called) is a medical condition in which people have extreme mood swings.
-These swings affect how people think, behave and function.
+Bipolar disorder is a medical condition characterized by extreme mood swings that affect how people think, behave and function.

 Bipolar disorder typically consists of three states: